Appears on playlistsSnack Attack

-Nestlé challenged VML Czechia to revitalize KitKat's "Have a Break" positioning for a generation consumed by digital fatigue.
-The brand sought to connect with young urbanites who habitually scrolled through phones during their downtime.
-They required a low-budget, high-impact solution to prove that scrolling isn't a real break, ultimately driving brand affinity and encouraging consumers to choose a physical snack over a digital screen.
+Nestlé challenged VML Czechia to modernize KitKat's "Have a Break" positioning for a digitally fatigued generation.
+They needed to reach young urbanites who habitually scroll during downtime.
+The goal was a high-impact, low-budget solution to prove that scrolling isn't a real break, ultimately driving brand affinity by encouraging consumers to choose a physical snack over a digital screen.

 Creative Idea